Types of noise meter - hand-held, wearable or area meters in a noise assessment?

 Wearables are a small device which can be placed on the shoulder of a person.
 It takes a reading on a pre-determined schedule, e.g. every five seconds, so builds up a trend over time.

-Wearables have a use but a great deal of care is needed with them and they really shouldn’t be used as the primary means of gathering data.
+Wearables have a use but a great deal of care is needed with them and they really shouldn’t automatically be used as the primary means of gathering data in every case.
+For some cases they are indeed best, but for most workplaces not so much.

 • The person is really mobile, e.g. a forklift driver.
 It’s not going to work having an unfit middle aged chap trotting after the forklift waving a hand-held meter around and looking primed for a heart attack.